-Forty Voices, Forty Years is a heritage project led by Welsh Women’s Aid in collaboration with the George Ewart Evans Centre for Storytelling at the University of South Wales.
+Forty Voices, Forty Years was an award winning heritage project led by Welsh Women’s Aid in collaboration with the George Ewart Evans Centre for Storytelling at the University of South Wales during 2018-19.

 We recognise that women’s memories, voices and lives are often written out of national heritage

-Because of this, our Project Associate has been visiting women across Wales who have been involved in the Women’s Aid movement over the past 40 years, recording their fascinating stories.
+Because of this, we visited women across Wales who had been involved in the Women’s Aid movement over the past 40 years, recording their fascinating stories.